 \section{Acknowledgments}

-We gratefully acknowledge the support from the Air Force Office of Scientific Research (FA9550-18-1-0040), Army Research Office (W911NF-17-1-0118), and Office of Naval Research (N00014-16-1-2443).
+We gratefully acknowledge the support from the Office of Naval Research (N00014-16-1-2443), Air Force Office of Scientific Research (FA9550-18-1-0040), and Army Research Office (W911NF-17-1-0118).
 We thank L. Mathelin, S. L. Brunton, and N. B. Erichson for the enlightening discussions.
 Some of the computations presented here were supported by the Department of Defense High Performance Computing Modernization Program.